Texting May Help Reduce Avoidable Hospitalizations From Nursing Homes

 Each year, billions of dollars are spent transferring residents from nursing homes to hospitals.
-Now, a research team at the University of Missouri is examining how a common form of communication — texting — can be used by nursing home staff to speed up decision-making and prevent the decline of residents’ health that can lead to costly and traumatic hospital transfers.
+The Sinclair School of Nursing is examining how a common form of communication — texting — can be used by nursing home staff to speed up decision-making and prevent the decline of residents’ health that can lead to costly and traumatic hospital transfers.

 To help address this costly and stressful issue, a three-year, $1 million grant from the National Institutes of Health (NIH) will help the researchers show how nursing home staff can securely use HIPAA-compliant text messages to speed up decision-making in a way that can allow residents to be safely cared for in the nursing home without the need for a traumatic transfer to the hospital.